 Divorce is never easy but can be particularly complicated when a farming business is involved.
 The concern of many farm-owners is to be able to maintain the running of the farm throughout the divorce process, and ensure its viability for the future.
-As farming divorce cases can be complex, it’s extremely important to make sure you have the right legal advice to take you through a farm divorce settlement.
+As farming divorce cases can be complex, it’s extremely important to make sure you have the right legal advice to take you through a farm divorce to settlement or resolution.

-It is not uncommon for a farm to have been in the family for several generations, and in the event of a relationship break down, the division of assets and financial requirements of both parties can complicate matters, and there are a number of factors that need to be considered.
+It is not uncommon for a farm to have been in the family for several generations, and in the event of a relationship break down, the requirements of both parties need to be considered, and there are a number of factors that can complicate the issues.
+Will land have to be sold?
+Will the farming business remain viable if someone has to be paid out?
 Furthermore, there are sometimes other family members involved in the farming business who may also need advice.

 Some of the most common issues include: